fadden/CiderPress2/ndocs/Manual-cp2.md

 The "type" and "auxtyp" columns will show either the ProDOS file type and auxiliary type, or the HFS file type and creator, depending on which seems to be the most relevant.
 To see both, use the `--wide` option.

+The "length" field holds the file's length, in bytes.
+The "size" field indicates how much space the file or fork occupies on disk or in the file archive.
+For disk images, the size value includes operating system overhead and excludes sparse regions; for file archives, it holds the size after compression.

 If `--mac-zip` is enabled, the `__MACOSX/.../._filename` entries will be merged with the paired entry, and displayed as a single line.